ptech12/waves/README.md

 # Waves
 ## Hello everyone,
-## This is my repo which contains multiple wave forms in this world, and
+## This repo contains multiple wave forms known exist, and I try to recreate it using p5.js library
+## Anyone interested can contribute and develop it